codacy/chart/docs/configuration/integrations/troubleshoot.md

 ![Invalid redirect URI](images/gitlab-invalid-redirect-uri.png)

-This means that the redirect URIs are not correct in the GitLab application that Codacy is using to authenticate on GitLab.
+This might mean that the redirect URIs are not correct in the GitLab application that Codacy is using to authenticate on GitLab.

 To solve this issue: